GreyCorbel/CosmosLite/README.md

 So I ended up with this module that contains just data manipulation routines, is designed primarily for Core edition of PowerShell and uses OAuth authetication (no plans to add access key based auth)

-*Note*: For authentication, companion library GreyCorbel.Identity.Authentication is used, along with ADAL module Microsoft.Identity.Client.
+*Note*: For authentication, companion helper module AadAuthenticationFactory with library GreyCorbel.Identity.Authentication is used, along with ADAL module Microsoft.Identity.Client.
 I don't like relying on compiled code, if someone knows how to implement Public and Confidential client flows directly in PowerShell, I would be happy to reuse - feel free to let me know.

 I wish that Powershell would have built-in Public and Confidential client that would allow the same, so we would not have to pack dependencies and worry about MS modules version mismatches!

 ## Features
 Module offers the following features:
 - Creating, Reading, Replacing and Deleting of documents
 - Updating of docuuments via [Partial document updates API](https://docs.microsoft.com/en-us/azure/cosmos-db/partial-document-update)
-- Querying of collections
+- Querying of collections with continuation token support
 - Calling of stored procedures

 All operations support retrying on throttling.
 For all operations, it's easy to know RU charge and detailed errors when they occur.